Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     room:X, //Room number that this boo is in.
 Default = 0 can_attack:1b, //Whether or not this boo can attack.
 Default = 0b show_health:1b, //Whether or not this boo shows health and is affected by the poltergust.
-Default = 1b
-    tags: [] //A list of tags to append to the entity's default tags used to target the entity in functions.
+Default = 1b happy:1b, //Whether or not this toad is happy and not crying.
+Default = 0b tags:[] //A list of tags to append to the entity's default tags used to target the entity in functions.
 Default = none.
 }
 ```